 You should add your minor only if it's relevant to the position you're applying for.

-Remember that your resume needs to contain information that’s relevant to the position.
+Remember that your resume needs to contain relevant information to the position.
 Information that's irrelevant will do more harm than good--it's confusing and distracting for hiring managers.

 Let's take a look at two examples:

-You could also mention it on your cover letter – for example:
+You could also mention your minor in your cover letter.
+For example: